ryemislam/single-gpu-passthrough-wiki/4)-Configuring-of-Libvirt.md

 &nbsp;

-You can verify libvirt has been added to your users groups by using the following command.
+You can verify libvirt and kvm has been added to your users groups by using the following command.
 ```bash
 sudo groups $(whoami)
 ```